PrefectHQ/prefect/docs/tutorials/first-steps.md

 As you can see, we still call these tasks as normal functions and can pass their return values to other tasks.
 We can then call our flow function just as before and see the printed output - Prefect will manage all the relevant intermediate state.

-!!! warning "Combining task code with arbitrary Python code"
+!!! note "Combining task code with arbitrary Python code"
     Notice in the above example that *all* of our Python logic is encapsulated within task functions.
-This is not a strict requirement, but is a more advanced use case.
+While there are many benefits to using Prefect in this way, it is not a strict requirement.
+Interacting with the results of your Prefect tasks requires an understanding of [Prefect futures](/api-ref/prefect/futures/) which will be covered in a [later section](/tutorials/futures-and-parallelism/).

 !!! tip "Additional Reading"
     To learn more about the concepts presented here, check out the following resources: